 Policy Context

-Japan is tackling climate change through both mitigation and adaptation: Japan commits to providing ODA to help partner countries adapt to climate change and mitigate its effects in its Development Cooperation Charter.
+Japan is tackling climate change through both mitigation and adaptation: Japan proves ODA to help partner countries adapt to climate change and mitigate its effects in line with the Development Cooperation Charter.
 This includes aligning Japan's development assistance with the goals of the Paris Agreement and contributing to both addressing developmental issues in developing countries and promoting measures against climate change.
 In addition, JICA’s Climate Cooperation Strategy, last updated in 2016, names four priority issues:

 • Promoting low-carbon, climate-resilient infrastructure;